8 Signs You May Need Oral Surgery

 If you live in the Langhorne, Meadowbrook, Huntingdon Valley, or Doylestown areas in Pennsylvania, or in a nearby community, and you suspect you are suffering from one or more of the symptoms listed above, contact us immediately at 215-437-0628.

 We are happy to schedule an appointment to accurately diagnose your oral health concerns, and then suggest a course of treatment that will deliver the best outcomes possible.
-For more information, contact Drs.
-Michael T. Dachowski, DDS or Michael D. Sock, DDS today.
+For more information, contact Dr. Dachowski, Dr. Sock, Dr. Daly and Dr. Lin today.